 The global reserve currency has been closely aligned with the overarching power in the world at that moment in history.
 China being a rising power sees itself as a Great Power (in its own mind at least) and would be in the mind of many as “calling the shots” in what the next global currency would be.
 While in theory, China would not mind having most of the world trade be conducted in yuan but given the Triffin dilemma that the US faces today this would be an obstacle.

 Today due to tensions with the West, Russia is forced into a friendship with China but they were not on the best of terms always including a military skirmish in 1969.
-Chinese from time to time bring up their territorial claims in Russian Far East including Vladivostok which they say were given up by China as part of unequal treaties during their “150 years of humiliation” with foreign powers and now they want it back.
-Many other Asian neighbours including India, Vietnam, South Korea, Japan etc. with which China has adversarial relations would also be wary of adopting a yuan-based reserve currency where they would be dependent of China to obtain yuan for their trading.
+Chinese from time to time bring up their territorial claims in the Russian Far East including Vladivostok which they say were given up by China as part of unequal treaties during their “150 years of humiliation” with foreign powers and now they want it back.
+Many other Asian neighbors including India, Vietnam, South Korea, Japan, etc. with which China has adversarial relations would also be wary of adopting a yuan-based reserve currency where they would be dependent on China to obtain yuan for their trading.

 US Dollar Collapse Predictions: Gold and Bitcoin to replace US Dollar?

-Many macroeconomics watchers Luke Gromen macro analyst & Founder & President, of Forest for the Trees (FFTT) have mentioned that in future a world where neutral assets like Gold or even Bitcoin might be used to settle transactions for cross border trade.
-Gold and Bitcoin being neutral assets removes the Triffin dilemmas for nations while also providing options which are also to an extent free of counterparty risk.
+Many macroeconomics watchers Luke Gromen macro analyst & Founder & President, of Forest for the Trees (FFTT) have mentioned that in the future a world where neutral assets like Gold or even Bitcoin might be used to settle transactions for cross-border trade.
+Gold and Bitcoin being neutral assets removes the Triffin dilemmas for nations while also providing options that are also to an extent free of counterparty risk.

 Accepting Bitcoin for all global trade right now would be a Bitcoin purist’s ultimate dream but given the amount of liquidity in the Bitcoin market, it would interesting to see how such a thing would play out.
 More development in the L2 (Layer 2) application space like Lightning Network could help overcome this challenge.
 While with the passage of time the volatility in Bitcoin is reducing (on a relative basis) but for some traders, the volatility might be unappealing to transact in.
 A mitigation mechanism like instantly converting the Bitcoin transactions back into local fiat currencies would help overcome the volatility issue.
 Bitcoin either on the main chain or via L2 applications like the Lightning network with its low fees would be cheaper in terms of costs to move money from buyer to seller compared to traditional finance channels.